 How to achieve a firm whipped cream?

-How to separate yolks and whites?
+How do you separate yolks and whites?

 Italian: it is the most stable.
 It is made by adding hot sugar syrup to the egg whites while beating.